 The whole idea is to show you how easy it is to pair shirts and pants, and how to finish off the outfit with shoes.

-Interpreting the guide
+Interpreting the guide to matching clothes

 - The top section shows the three clothing types, with every color I’m using in this example.